DC Fan Motor Systems

 Test PointExpected ValuePurpose

-DC Bus Voltage140–390 V DCVerify supply to inverter circuit
+DC Bus Voltage140-390 V DCVerify supply to the inverter circuit.

-PWM Signal Input0–5 V (Duty Variable)Confirms control signal from main PCB
+PWM Signal Input0-5 V, variable dutyConfirm the control signal from the main PCB.

 • Missing or distorted PWM signal.